Introduction

 Kent Grammar Schools 11 Plus (11+) Exam Format

-The Kent Test consists of two multiple choice tests:
+The standard Kent Test (GL Assessment) consists of two multiple choice tests:

 - An hour-long exam divided into two sections that cover English and Mathematics.
 Each section has a 5-minute practice exercise and a 25-minute test.